 Home » FAQs FAQs How old is the Guide?
 The Good Hotel Guide was first published in 1978.
 Published annually, it is the leading British independent hotel guide specialising in owner-managed hotels in England, Scotland, Wales, Ireland and the Channel Islands.
 Do hotels pay to be in the Guide?
 Hotels are not charged for an entry in the print edition.
 Those selected by the Guide for a print entry can choose to appear on the website.
 A fee is charged for this and additional fees are charged for special offers.
 What sort of hotels are covered?
 The entries cover the best hotels, most of them owner-managed, in England, Scotland, Wales and Ireland.
 People want different things from hotels, depending on whether they are making a single-night stop, or spending a whole holiday in one place.
 Who are the editors?
 Adam & Caroline Raphael, who own the GHG, are award-winning journalists.
 Desmond Balmer, former travel editor of The Observer, edits the British Guide.
 Niki Davies, a co-editor, is responsible for the Shortlist and readers' correspondence.
 Who writes the reviews?
 Entries are based on comments from readers who write to us about their good and bad experiences at hotels and B&Bs.
 We also get reports from our team of inspectors who stay anonymously and unannounced at the Guide's expense.
 How often are the hotel reviews updated?
 The entries are updated continuously on this website.
 The printed Guide is published annually in October.
 Each year there is a considerable turnover: hotels are dropped if they change hands or if there is a decline in standards.
 What else does the Guide do?
 In addition to its coverage of hotels, the Guide has campaigned in its Introduction on various issues.
 For several years, it addressed itself to service charges and tipping, leading to a significant change of attitude in the industry.
 What are the César awards?
 Every year the Guide gives awards, called Césars, to 10 hotels in various categories, and plaques are presented to the winning hoteliers at our publication launch party.
 There are also prizes for those readers who submit the best reports.
 Do you want new reviewers?
 Yes, please email us.
 Readers' reviews are the lifeblood of the Guide.
 There are many blank areas on our maps.
 We are particularly glad to receive reports on hotels in a city, a town or a region that is poorly represented.
 Why should I buy a printed copy of the Guide?
 Only about two thirds of the entries of our selected hotels appear on the website.
 In the printed Guide there are discount vouchers worth £150 which entitle readers at participating hotels to get a discount of 25% off the Bed & Breakfast rate.
 Why is the Guide trusted?
 We track our readers opinions and have been doing so for more than 30 years.
 The fact that we are independent mean that we can call it like it is.
 No hotel can buy an entry in the printed Guide or on the website.
 What do hoteliers say about the Guide?
 "We have long regarded the Guide as the bible of the industry" Christopher Davy, the Rose and Crown Inn, Romaldkirk.
 For more comments: http://www.goodhotelguide.com/WhatHotelsSay.aspx What does the media say about the Guide?
 "It's about as honest as a hotel guide can be" The Sunday Times.
 For more comments: http://www.goodhotelguide.com/WhatMediaSay.aspx What do readers say about the Guide?
 "No one in their right mind would go near a hotel without your advice."
 David Taylor For more comments: http://www.goodhotelguide.com/WhatHotelsSay.aspx Do hotels buy copies of the Guide?
 We ask them to do so because it helps creates a virtuous circle of more readers and more reports.
 But some hotels which have had an entry in the Guide for years have never bought a copy from us.
 Why are some hotel entries much longer than others?
 The Guide has two types of entry, Full and Shortlist.
-In the Shortlist we identify hotels, guest houses and B&Bs which provide reasonable accommodation but we are not yet confident meet the standards that we are looking for.
+The Shortlist complements our main section by including interesting new entrants and a selection of appropriate places in areas where we have limited choice.
 Do all the Guide's selected hotels appear on the website?
 The only hotels that appear on the website are those that are willing to pay a fee to defray development and running costs.
 Some selected hotels, particularly those belonging to a group, will appear only in the print edition of the Guide.
 What do the discount vouchers offer?
 Hotels in the print and web voucher schemes agree to give readers a discount of 25% (print),10% (web)off their B&B rates.
 Hotels have discretion to refuse a voucher booking at reservation if they expect to be fully booked.
 How are hotels and B&Bs chosen by the Guide?
 They are recommended by readers whose opinions are carefully tracked to exclude collusive reports.
 If a hotel or B&B appears promising, it will also often be anonymously inspected by one of our editors who will dine and stay at the Guide's expense I am a hotelier.
 How do I get my hotel into your Guide.
 Write to us (or email) and tell us about your hotel and its ethos and why it would belong in the Guide.
 We are always looking for new discoveries.
 We might send inspectors, but we won't tell you they are coming.
 Which hotel is shown on the cover of this year's print edition of the Guide?
 Glenfinnan House, on the shore of Loch Shiel,Scotland.